code-scouts/green_mercury/UBUNTU_SETUP.md

 Install Git
 -----------
 git is an extremely powerful source-code management tool.
 We use it in conjunction with Github to manage changes to the code that runs this project.
-It is simple to install:
+You can install it with apt:
 ```
 sudo apt-get install git
 ```